Samsung smartphone placed on a wooden surface outdoors during sunset.

 Software & AI Features

-The Galaxy S26 series will ship with the latest version of One UI, built on Android.
+The Galaxy S26 series will ship with the most recent Version of One UI, built on Android.

 • Smarter photo editing